cristinatodor/Programming-assignment/README.md

 https://github.com/criiss31

 ### Licence
-The initial code that has been used can be found at https://www.openprocessing.org/sketch/387974
+The initial code that has been used can be found at https://www.openprocessing.org/sketch/387974.
+The project follows the [openprocessing.org](https://www.openprocessing.org/) [Terms of Service](https://www.openprocessing.org/home/tos).